Tokyo Metropolitan District Pass (Tokunai Pass) Guide

 Coverage area map (Click to enlarge)

-If you will use JR pass, JR East Pass or Tokyo Wide Pass, these passes cover this area.
-Tokyo Tokunai Pass is not required.
+If you already have a Japan Rail Pass, JR East Pass, or Tokyo Wide Pass, this pass is unnecessary—those passes already cover this area.

 a0002_000705_m